 Agreed to a four-year, $48 million contract with the Indians in February of 2013.
 The deal includes a vesting option for a fifth year, which would earn Bourn an additional $12 million.

-Bourn is not in the lineup for Wednesday's game against the Phillies.
+Bourn is not in the lineup for Sunday's game against the Rays.

 To instantly reveal our fantasy analysis of every player – including Michael Bourn – simply subscribe now.